 - What’s celebrated, and what’s quietly ignored

 A healthy culture energises people.
-A poor culture wears them down and over time, absenteeism becomes one of the most visible signs.
+A poor culture wears them down.
+Over time, absenteeism becomes one of the most visible signs.

 1. Toxic environments drive people away

-If your workplace culture includes bullying, blame, unclear expectations or micromanagement, don’t be surprised if people start calling in sick more often.
-It’s a form of avoidance and for some, it’s also self-preservation.
+If your workplace includes bullying, blame, unclear expectations, or micromanagement, don’t be surprised if people start calling in sick more often.
+For many, it’s avoidance.
+For some, it’s self-preservation.

 2. Disengagement breeds disinterest

-When people don’t understand how their role contributes to the bigger picture, it’s easy for them to feel invisible, or worse, irrelevant.
+When people don’t understand how their role contributes to the bigger picture, they start to feel invisible or irrelevant.
 That disconnect chips away at motivation and accountability.

-You can change this by talking with your teams and helping people understand and recognise how their work is connected to the outcomes your business delivers.
+Talk with your team.
+Help them see how their work connects to outcomes.
 Celebrate small wins.
-A simple “your work really helped us secure that client” can go a long way.
+A simple “your work helped us secure that client” goes a long way..

 3. Lack of flexibility fuels frustration